-No staff member will dispense non prescribed, over-the-counter (OTC) medication to any student without prior parent authorization and written permission from a licensed health professional authorized to prescribe medication.
-Non-prescribed medications include but are not limited to ibuprofen, tylenol, cold medicine, cough drops, allergy medication, heartburn medication, eye drops or ear drops.
+No staff member will dispense non prescribed, over-the-counter (OTC) medication to any student unless an "Authorization to Administer Medication" form completed by both parent and physician is completed and on file with the nurse.
+Medication must be in the original container with the student's name written on the container.
+Medications must be brought in by the parent or guardian.
+A handwritten note by a parent or guardian is not acceptable.
+Non-prescribed medications include but are not limited to ibuprofen, tylenol, cold medicine, cough drops, allergy medication, heartburn medication, numbing agents, eye drops or ear drops.